ConservationMetrics/guardianconnector-explorer/README.md

 # GuardianConnector Views

-This is a [Nuxt](https://nuxt.com/) tool for GuardianConnector which builds an API from a SQLite or PostgreSQL database, and renders tabular data on different views including a map and a media gallery.
+This is a [Nuxt](https://nuxt.com/) tool for GuardianConnector which builds an API from a SQLite or PostgreSQL database, and renders tabular data from one or more tables on different views including a map and a media gallery.

 ## Configure

 To get started, copy `.env.example` to `.env` and add your database and table information, authentication, and a Mapbox access token.

+**Database:** Provide your database information in the relevant variables.
+To use SQLite instead of Postgres, set `SQLITE` to `YES` and provide a path value for `SQLITE_DB_PATH` (you can ignore `DATABASE` and the `DB_` ones).

 **Authentication:** Authentication is optional.
 If you want to use authentication, set `USE_PASSWORD` to "YES".
 If not, your pages and components can be accessed without needing users to log in.